NICOLASTHEO/ServerRest_Web_APIr/README.md

 # Project Execution #
 ## How to run ##

-To execute the scripts, execute the command below via terminal being inside the project's root directory, and passing as arguments the directory where the reports and execution logs will be inserted and the directory where the test scripts are.
+To execute the scripts, execute the command below via terminal being inside the project's root directory, on folder AUTOMATION-CHALLENGE and passing as arguments the directory where the reports and execution logs will be inserted (results) and the directory where the test scripts are, for web testing (web_testing/tests...), and for APR testing (api_testing/tests...), as bellow:

 Web-testing:
 ```sh